uclibs/digitization-workflow/digitization-project-initiation.md

 support), the need for additional project documentation may be waived.

-If the project depends on external funding for success, the Digital Content Team should be involved in planning for digitization at the beginning stages of the project.
+If the project depends on external funding for success, the Digital Collections Team should be involved in planning for digitization at the beginning stages of the project.